 Notable works: Planetary, Astonishing X-Men, Desperadoes, Star Wars, Captain America, Lone Ranger

 Artists are tasked to do many things and, sometimes, it’s making the unbelievable believable.
-That’s what Cassady’s art did in Planetary, taking Warren Ellis’ twisted concepts and making them lifelike.
+That’s what Cassidy’s art did in Planetary, taking Warren Ellis’ twisted concepts and making them lifelike.
 His Lone Ranger covers put you right into action and his Captain America often threw Steve Rogers into iconic, cinematic poses.
-Unfortunately, the comics world has to share Cassady with film and television, but whenever he puts his pencil to the page, it’s worth noting, whatever the project may be.
+Unfortunately, the comics world has to share Cassidy with film and television, but whenever he puts his pencil to the page, it’s worth noting, whatever the project may be.

 Notable works: American Virgin, Demo, The True Lives of the Fabulous Killjoys, By Chance or Providence, Channel Zero: Jennie One, Batman

 With the popularity of Manga overtaking American comics amongst younger readers at the turn of the century, Becky Cloonan would bridge the gap between the old world of comics and the new world order of comic artists.
 On November 2003, Cloonan had her first big break, drawing the indie hit, Demo, which focused on the supernatural powered lives of random youths and evolved into something greater as audiences connected with the characters and their emotional turmoil.
 From there, Cloonan would always be on the edge of mixing genres of horror, metal, fantasy, Vikings, manga and science fiction in her art.
 There’s no classifying her art in any kind of category but the one labeled: awesome.
 Recently, Cloonan has been testing her writing skills (Southern Cross, Punisher) but we still get the random one-shot or cover and that’s enough to feed our need…barely.